 When it comes to the diagnosis of mental disability in older adults, in majority of the cases it goes under-diagnosed.
 The senior population themselves don’t perceive the need for mental health care and seldom bring up the concern with their primary health giver who can then direct them to a psychologist for early detection and treatment.

-As such, it is very important for us to understand the difference between daily forgetfulness and persistent cognitive or memory loss or any other signs of mental problems amongst our older adults.
+As such, it is very important for us to understand the difference between daily forgetfulness and persistent cognitive or memory loss or any other signs of mental illness in seniors.

 Besides the above pointed symptoms of mental illness, if you spot changes in the appearance or way of dressing of your loved one or if they are facing trouble handling finances or working with numbers, don’t simply ignore them as old age problems, rather take notice, talk to them and get them the necessary consultation from a doctor.
 Always remember, early detection is key to the treatment of varied older adult mental health problems.